The Utah Legislature Goes For Less Transparency — And More Power

 “I think we need to be accessible to them, and the public has a right to know,” Moss said, according to the Tribune.

-“(Journalists) act on behalf of the public,” the editorial board wrote.
+“(Journalists) act on behalf of the public,” the Standard wrote.
 “And the last thing we should do is restrict the public’s access to Utah lawmakers.”

 “Dunnigan… said representatives needed some quiet time to prepare for work.
-Work,” the board wrote.
+Work,” the Standard added.
 “As in passing laws that affects the lives of 3 million Utahns.”

 “Often that legislation is confusing.
-Sometimes it’s controversial,” the board added.
+Sometimes it’s controversial,” the Standard remarked.
 “People need insight to understand what’s at stake.
 When they do, journalists act on their behalf.”

-“Dunnigan’s bill sends the message that lawmakers can’t be bothered — the public can wait,” the board added.
+“Dunnigan’s bill sends the message that lawmakers can’t be bothered — the public can wait,” the Standard wrote.

 “I do worry this measure sometimes conveys a message … that we are not welcome here, and the public is not welcome here,” said KSTU Fox 13 reporter Ben Winslow, according to the Tribune.